 In collaboration with CGPS, the Career Center offers a wide range of career readiness programs and services dedicated to our international students, including a staff position dedicated to serving and supporting their unique needs.
-This Assistant Director of International Student Career Readiness, also called the Career Readiness advisor, works in the CGPS office and is available to meet one-on-one and through events offered throughout the academic year.
+This Assistant Director of International Student Career Readiness, also called the Career Readiness advisor, works in the Career Center and is available to meet one-on-one and through events offered throughout the academic year.

 It is important to note that F-1 and J-1 visa statuses have different on-campus, off-campus and post-graduation requirements.
 Before seeking any form of employment (paid or unpaid), you should learn about restrictions, requirements and deadlines, by reviewing the CGPS Employment page and seeking guidance from CGPS.
 Information regarding international student employment eligibility and requirements is important and sometimes changes.
 The immigration advisors at CGPS are informed of current government regulations and are available to assist you with any questions regarding employment eligibility.

 Career readiness has been defined as "the attainment and demonstration of requisite competencies that broadly prepare college graduates for a successful transition into the workplace."

 Career Readiness.
 National Association of Colleges and Employers (NACE), 2017

 Students become more career-ready when showing competency in: